ignaciotcrespo/frutilla/README.md

 ***

+# Why Frutilla?

-Why Frutilla?
-In my land when something good was added to another good thing we say "es la frutilla del postre", similar to "the icing in the cake".
+"Frutilla" is strawberry in spanish, in my land when something good was added to another good thing we say "es la frutilla del postre", similar to "the icing on the cake".

 JUnit is good, just needs some flavor on it ;)